milliondollarscript/milliondollarscript/readme.txt

 * Fix: Addressed errors that could occur on some admin pages after submitting forms.
 * Cleanup and fix Approve Pixels page.
 * Cleanup and fix Click Reports page.
+* Fixed error during image upload on manage pixels page if auto-resize is off and image dimensions were not exact multiples of block size.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.